“Sometimes you got to encourage yourself.”

 Donald Lawrence and the Tri-City Singers sang it best in their 2006 hit song, “Encourage Yourself.”

-That’s what it boils down to when seeking external validation is no longer working, according to Relevant Magazine.
+That’s what it boils down to when seeking external validation is no longer working (because it never solely will), according to Relevant Magazine.

 Although everyone wanting to be liked is a common occurrence – it even feels great when people are complimented – but at what cost?

-Regardless of thinking up great theories of why someone acts the way they do people can never be 100 percent certain why a person behaves the way that they do.
-If someone didn’t answer a call quick enough, do you think they were mad at the caller for a previous matter or did they possibly have an unrelated problem and simply couldn’t answer the call?
-At that moment, don’t blame yourself for the way they are behaving which is wasted energy, according to the article.
+Regardless of thinking up great theories of why someone acts the way they do, people can never be 100 percent certain why a person behaves the way that they do.
+If someone didn’t answer a call quickly enough, were they mad at the caller for a previous matter or did they possibly have an unrelated problem and simply couldn’t answer the call?
+At that moment, don’t blame yourself for why they are behaving how they are, which is wasted energy, according to the article.

 The Bible says, “Out of the heart the mouth speaks.”
-The things people say, or how they act, is 100 percent not the problem of the other person but comes from within, according to the article.
+The things people say, or how they act, is 100 percent not the problem of the other person, according to the article — it comes from within.

 “It all flows from their life experiences, along with their own potential insecurities and past wounds.
 It has nothing to do with us,” according to the article.
 People should not feel responsible for what comes from within another person.
 “And we certainly shouldn’t label ourselves by biased messages.”